Breastfeeding Tips

 Keep in mind that this is just one option – there are so many ways for non-gestational parents to bond with their baby.
 If you think co-nursing might be right for your family, you should consult with your healthcare provider or a lactation professional.
 They can help you create a plan and ensure that both moms are in good health and prepared to take on this unique experience.

 Finally, downloading the Medela Family app can be especially helpful as both moms initiate and build their breast milk supply after baby’s arrival.
-You can also contact a board certified lactation consultant directly and privately via e-mail through our convenient Ask the LC service.
+You can also contact a board certified lactation consultant directly.

 Looking for even more?
 Take a look at this story about Glenis and Tiffany’s family, and their experience with induced lactation and co-breastfeeding!